Quantum-Accelerators/qmof_thermo/README.md

 print(f"Energy above hull: {e_above_hull} eV/atom")
 ```

-If you plan to calculate the energy of your MOF with an ODAC-trained MLIP:
+If you plan to calculate the energy of your MOF with an ODAC-trained MLIP, first [set up the MLIP](https://github.com/Quantum-Accelerators/qmof_thermo/tree/main#2-mlip-setup) and then run the following:

 ```python
 from ase.io import read